 Intellectual property (IP) is what really makes a business 'tick'.
 It's a term that covers all the ways you put your ideas into practice.
 Your IP will ultimately determine what your company is worth, and whether anyone will want to buy it.

-Small and young businesses that are not 'IP aware' are highly prone to being imitated or ripped off by companies with deeper pockets.
+Small and young businesses that aren't 'IP aware' are highly prone to being imitated or ripped off by companies with deeper pockets.
 IP law covers how you protect your innovations and stop others stealing them.

 Of course, IP is a two-way street: other companies own IP too.
 You need to understand the boundaries of what you can do with brands, technologies, designs and other people's words and images, if you don't want threatening letters dropping through your door.

-Brands can be protected by trade marks; distinctive styles can be protected by registered designs; and copyright applies to any words and pictures you create (provided you haven't copied them from anyone else, of course).
+You can protect a brand with a trademark, and a distinctive style by a registered design.
+Copyright applies to any words and pictures you create (provided you haven't copied them from anyone else, of course).
 It also covers software you write.

-You may also have other assets that are part of the IP 'family', like trade secrets, specialist know-how, market reputation, first mover advantage"¦ the best thing to do is to compile a list and then critique it.
+You may have other assets that are part of the IP 'family', like trade secrets, specialist know-how, market reputation, or first mover advantage.
+The best thing to do is to compile a list and then critique it.

 Depends what it is.
-There are two basic steps every business can take, at no minimal or no cost: put others on notice of copyright material that belongs to you, and put measures in place to keep your secrets safe.
+There are two basic steps every business can take, at little or no cost:

 There are lots!
 But here are three key ones to think about: